MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/how-to-use-vscode-extension-to-debug-locally.md

     !["Select the task Start API and Web"](media/how-to-use-vscode-extension-to-debug-locally/run-task-api.png)

-1. (Optional) You can check if the local web server is running by navigating to the following URL in a browser: http://localhost:3000 in a web browser.
+1. (Optional) You can check if the local web server is running by navigating to the following URL in a we browser: `http://localhost:3000`.

 1. In your project's `src/web/src/components` directory, open `todoItemListPane.tsx`.